-- (a) the amount that best represents its maximum exposure to credit risk at the end of the reporting period without taking account of any collateral held or other credit enhancements (e.g. netting agreements that do not qualify for offset in accordance with AASB 132), either in narrative or tabular format; - (b) in respect of the amount disclosed in (a), a description of collateral held as security and other credit enhancements: - (c) information about the credit quality of contractual financial assets that are neither past due nor impaired; and - (d) the carrying amount of contractual financial assets that would otherwise be past due or impaired whose terms have been renegotiated.
+- (a) the amount that best represents its maximum exposure to credit risk at the end of the reporting period without taking account of any collateral held or other credit enhancements (e.g. netting agreements that do not qualify for offset in accordance with AASB 132).
+This disclosure is not required for financial instruments whose carrying amount best represents the maximum exposure to credit risk; and - (b) a description of collateral held as security and other credit enhancements, and their financial effect (e.g. quantification of the extent to which collateral and other credit enhancements mitigate credit risk) in respect of the amount that best represents the maximum exposure to credit risk (whether disclosed in accordance with (a) or represented by the carrying amount of a financial instrument).